Creating In-App Purchase Products

 Hosting Non-Consumable Products with Apple

-Apple can host your non-consumable products for you.
+Apple can host up to 5 GB per app of your non-consumable products for you.
 Apple provides a reliable and familiar experience for users and handles distributing products to their devices and restoring products if needed.

 When you host content with Apple, Apple stores your app’s content using the same infrastructure that supports other large-scale operations, such as the App Store.
 Additionally, Apple automatically downloads Apple-hosted content in the background even if your app isn’t running.